phudlow/guess-draw/README.md

 # MVP
 1. Choose a nickname at the welcome screen
 2. Join or create a game.
 3. In the game lobby wait for the creator to start the game.
-If you are the creator, block spots if desired, chose word types, choose number of rounds, and start game when desired.
+If you are the creator, block spots if desired, then start game when desired.
 - Get a list of easy, hard, medium words on the backend.
 4. Randomly determine who will go first, then go to the right.
 5. Show the word to the drawer.
 Remind them the sketch cannot contain letters or numbers.